exonum/exonum-doc/src/advanced/services/configuration.md

     GET {base_path}/configs/{config_hash}

-Looks up configuration by configuration hash.
+Looks up configuration (including proposals) by configuration hash.
 If no propose was submitted for a configuration (genesis configuration), then `propose` field is `null`.
-If only propose is present, then `committed_config` field is `null`. `propose` key has json-object values, that match `propose_template`.
+If only propose is present, then `committed_config` field is `null`.
+`propose` key has json-object values, that match `propose_template`.

 #### Parameters